Norwich City Council

-Norwich is a success story.
-It seamlessly combines the modern with the historic, and is a vibrant city with a thriving economy and cultural scene.
+Norwich is an amazing city which seamlessly combines the modern with the historic.
+It’s also a vibrant city with a thriving economy and cultural scene.

 Our corporate priorities

-The city council’s three new corporate priorities are the outcomes we want to see in Norwich:
+The city council’s three corporate priorities are the outcomes we want to see in Norwich:

 - People living well